hyperledger-cacti/cacti/CONTRIBUTING.md

    2. To avoid the hassle/potential issues with the above, it is recommended that you always use 'rebase' when accepting a pull request even if there are multiple commits that you'd otherwise like to see squashed.
    3. If you are adamant that you do not want to merge a PR with multiple commits, that is completely understandable and fair game.
 The recommended approach there is to ask the contributor to break the pull request up to multiple pull requests by doing an interactive rebase on their branch and cherry picking/re-ordering things accordingly.
 This is a fairly advanced git use case so you might want to help them out with it (or ask Peter who is the one constantly nagging everyone about these git rules...)

-To protect the Hyperledger Cactus source code, GitHub pull requests are accepted from forked repositories only.
+To protect the Hyperledger Cacti source code, GitHub pull requests are accepted from forked repositories only.
 There are also quality standards identified and documented here that will be enhanced over time.

 ## Create local branch